 more F-Droid articles at IzzyOnDroid:

 - IzzyOnDroid’s F-Droid Repo with additional functionality (1/2018)

 - Unofficial (and incomplete) list of F-Droid repositories (regularly updated)

 F-Droid is an alternative „App-Store“.
 As with Play Store, you can browse apps and install them unto your device.
 It has a website you can visit with your browser – and a client app for your Android device, taking care for installing and updating your apps.

 But other than with Google Play Store you won’t need an account: you access it „anonymously“.
 The server only gets to know your IP address1 (you can’t download things otherwise) – which implies there can’t even be an age check; but neither did I see an app on F-Droid that made me think such check would be needed.
 That means, there’s no such filter either.
 All interaction happens locally in the client: browsing the lists, searching for apps, displaying details – all that happens using an index of available apps which has been downloaded from the server.
 Only icons and screenshots are „loaded live“ from the server.

 Other than Google, F-Droid doesn’t make money with ads, and neither is obsessively interested in all the users’ data for any other reason.
 No data is collected, not even the server logs are archived but instead pruned regularely.
 Behind the „App-Store“ is the non-profit organisation F-Droid Limited.
-Further you’ll only find free apps with F-Droid: FOSS, i.e. Free (no cost, no limitations) and Open Source (the source code is freely available and accessible) Software – „Payed Apps“ you will look for here in vain.
+Further you’ll only find free apps with F-Droid: FOSS, i.e. Free (no cost, no limitations or restrictions, full freedom in use) and Open Source (the source code is freely available and accessible) Software – „Payed Apps“ you will look for here in vain.
 Often one can support the developer with a donation – and thus motivate her/him to keep up the good work.
 And of course you can donate to F-Droid itself as well, so its volunteers can have a beer now and then

 How secure is it?